Badgerati/Pode.Web/docs/Tutorials/Elements/FileStream.md

 The simplest file stream just needs a `-Url` being supplied; this URL should be a relative/literal URL path to a static text file.

 !!! important
-    The server the file is being streamed from must support the Range HTPP header - Pode already supports this.
+    The server the file is being streamed from must support the Range HTTP header - Pode already supports this.

 For example, the following will stream a log file from the `/public/logs/error.log` file: